 Everything you need is right here

 RFBI Kurri Kurri Masonic Village comprises 91 residential care rooms, including Amaroo House which has have 13 beds providing a secure environment for those residents living with dementia.
 The staff at Amaroo are specifically trained for caring for their specific needs.
 Activities are based around resident needs and abilities.
-We also offer two respite beds for which bookings can be made through the Hunter Area respite service directly on 1800 059 059.
+We also offer one respite bed for which bookings can be made through the Village directly on 4937 0000.

 All rooms are singles with private en-suite bathrooms, balconies and air conditioning.
 We furnish the rooms but encourage you to bring in personal furnishings and items to give your room a personal touch.
 Phones, internet and pay TV are also available at additional cost.
 Many rooms have direct access to outdoor areas.